 3601 S. Gaffey St. #8, San Pedro, CA 90731

 The Marine Mammal Care Center (MMCC) was established in 1992 and serves to rescue and rehabilitate injured and ill sea animals found along Los Angeles County’s coast.
 Their goal is to treat and release sea animals including sea lions, harbor seals, and elephant seals.
 Additionally, the center seeks to inform the public about conservation and environmental issues.
 Visitors are welcome every day of the year during daylight hours, and volunteers are happy to answer questions.
 Check the website for details about tours.
-Admission to the MMCC is free.
+Admission to the MMCC is free, but there is a suggested donation.

 Related: Things to do in San Pedro with Kids